pooyavahidi/content/ai/neural_networks.md

 1. **Linear Transformation:** Compute $\vec{\mathbf{w}} \cdot \vec{\mathbf{x}} + b$ to output the $z$.
 This is also called _pre-activation_.

-2. **Activation Step:** Apply the activation function on the output of linear transformation of the neuron.
-Activation function usually is a non-linear function.
+2. **Activation Step (non-linearity):** Apply the activation function on the output of linear transformation of the neuron.
+Activation function is responsible for adding [non-linearity](neural_networks_activation_functions.md#activation-functions-adds-non-linearity) to the model.

 **Linear Transformation**:<br>